Legislative Updates – 1/28/24

 Rent Stabilization HB 2114/SB 5961

-Another success!
-HB 2114, which will create a swath of protections for renters, was passed out of the House Housing Committee last Tuesday.
-Next stop– House Appropriations Committee!
-Our friends at Washington Low Income Housing Alliance (WLIHA) have been pulling out all the organizing stops.
+More good news!
+HB 2114, which will create a swath of protections for renters, was heard in the House Appropriations committee on the 24th.
+The next step is to get voted out of the committee.
+Our friends at Washington Low Income Housing Alliance (WLIHA) have been an organizing force to reckon with.
 You can check out their advocacy guide here.

 Category Archives: News